microsoft/qsharp-language/Specifications/Language/1_ProgramStructure/3_CallableDeclarations.md

     }
 ```
 Here, `body` specifies that the given implementation applies to the default body of the function `Hello`, meaning the implementation that is invoked when no functors or other factory mechanisms have been applied prior to invocation.
 The three dots in `body (...)` correspond to a compiler directive indicating that the argument items in the function declaration should be copy-pasted into this spot.

+### *Discussion*
-The reasoning behind explicitly indicating where the arguments of the parent callable declaration are to be copy-pasted is that for one, it is unnecessary to repeat the argument declaration, but more importantly it ensures that functors that require additional arguments, like the `Controlled` functor, can be introduced in a consistent manner.
+>The reasoning behind explicitly indicating where the arguments of the parent callable declaration are to be copy-pasted is that for one, it is unnecessary to repeat the argument declaration, but more importantly it ensures that functors that require additional arguments, like the `Controlled` functor, can be introduced in a consistent manner.

 The same applies to operations; when there is exactly one specialization defining the implementation of the default body, the additional wrapping of the form `body (...){ <implementation> }` may be omitted.